jnozzi/cocoadev.com/markdown/ImplementingFullScreen.md

 [myWindow setFrame:theScreenFrame display:YES animate:YES];

-Assuming myWindow is your General/NSWindow and theScreenFrame is a General/NSRect representing the frame of the screen.
+Assuming myWindow is your NSWindow and theScreenFrame is a NSRect representing the frame of the screen.
 If you want to get the frame of the screen, you can do something like this :

-General/NSRect theScreenFrame = General/[[NSScreen mainScreen] frame];
+NSRect theScreenFrame = [[NSScreen mainScreen] frame];

 That's it.
-I suggest that before you make any change to your window, you keep the old window size in another General/NSRect if you want to return from your full screen mode.
+I suggest that before you make any change to your window, you keep the old window size in another NSRect if you want to return from your full screen mode.

 -- Trax